jenreiher/slug-journal/README.md

-Bullet Journal
+Sug Journal
 =====================

 Making the analog digital again.
-Based on the bullet journal (http://bulletjournal.com/)[http://bulletjournal.com/] system, this is a simple todo app based on daily tasks that can 'rollover' to the next day's todo list
+Inspired by the bullet journal (http://bulletjournal.com/) system, this is a simple todo app based on daily tasks that can 'rollover' to the next day's todo list

 ### Usage